knice/inquiry.ucsc.edu/source/_articles/2015-16/books.md

 ## Looking for Law

 <figure>
-{% img 2015/cover-massoud.jpg magick:resize:180 alt:"Law's Fragile State" %}
+{% asset 2015/cover-massoud.jpg @magick:resize=180 alt:"Law's Fragile State" %}
 </figure>

 The politically unstable setting of Sudan might appear an unlikely place to investigate the power of law.
 But it seemed ideal to Mark Fathi Massoud, an assistant professor of politics and legal studies at UC Santa Cruz.